trustyai-explainability/odh-trustyai-demos/README.md

 # OpenDataHub TrustyAI Demos
 This repo contains a variety of demos showcasing TrustyAI's capabilities within Open Data Hub.

-**Caveat**: Tthe material in these demo is tested to work on OpenDataHub, there is no guarantee or expectation that the demos will work on Red Hat OpenShift AI.
+**Caveat**: These demos are tested and intended to work on Open Data Hub, there is no guarantee or expectation that they will work on Red Hat OpenShift AI, nor is a failure for these demos to work on RHOAI necessarily an indication of bugs/issues.

 ## Contents
 1) [Installing OpenDataHub and TrustyAI](1-Installation/README.md): How to install Open Data Hub and TrustyAI on your cluster.